-One way to address how long Labradoodles live is to gain a frame of reference for the typical life expectancy of their parental breeds and the impact of genetic diversity.
+One way to address an adult Labradoodle life expectancy is to gain a frame of reference for the typical life expectancy of their parental breeds and the impact of genetic diversity.
 When it comes to genetics, just as with humans, heredity in dogs is one of several determining factors in their lifespan.
 Canine breeding does imply some measure of genetic control due to human intervention in natural selection through planned mating.
-However, this control over genetic material in puppies produced is limited.
+However, this control over genetic material in the produced Labradoodle puppy is limited.

-Labrador retrievers are considered the favorite canine breed in America.
-They are versatile, loyal, and kind dogs that generally make excellent companions for nearly any household.
-Labrador retrievers are also a relatively healthy breed of dog.
+The Labrador Retriever is considered the favorite canine breed in America.
+They are versatile, loyal, and friendly dogs that generally make an excellent companion or guide dog for nearly any household.
+Labrador retrievers are also relatively healthy large breeds of dogs.
 They can face orthopedic problems in their joints and are subject to eye problems such as cataracts as they age.
 Also, older labs are at risk of developing diabetes or heart disease.

-Poodles range in size, from standard to miniature to toy.
+Poodles range in size, from a Standard Poodle to a miniature Poodle to a toy Poodle.
 Most Labradoodles are bred from standard poodles.
-However, there is a possibility that the poodle parent of a labradoodle is smaller than standard.
-This could result in additional labradoodle issues that are common for smaller dog breeds as well as larger dogs.
+However, there is a possibility that the poodle parent of a labradoodle is smaller than the standard.
+This could result in additional labradoodle issues that are common for smaller dog breeds (such as the mini Labradoodle) as well as larger dogs.
 However, many small dog health issues are not determining factors when it comes to life expectancy in Labradoodles.

 Like Labrador retrievers, poodles are subject to health problems in their hip joints as well as reduced eyesight with age.
 Standard poodles are at higher risk for certain cancers and diseases, affecting their blood vessels and skin.
 Overall, poodles are considered a generally healthy dog breed, and their lifespan ranges on average from 12 to 15 years.